culebron/erde/examples/5_routing/README.md

 # Routing

 This is an example of `route` method usage.
+See [the notebook](./Routing Example.ipynb) for interactive examples.

 Please, do not use openstreetmap.de routers for mass routing, they're a non-commercial demo.
 Get a [Docker image](https://hub.docker.com/u/osrm/) and run your own local OSRM, this will give you much higher performance.